 Instead of letting steam off in a controlled way, you've ignored it until its found its own way out.

-He may let this pressure off by cursing the driver or putting his foot to the floor and speeding away, leaving the cyclist to eat his exhaust fumes.
+He may let this pressure off by cursing the driver or putting his foot to the floor and speeding away, leaving the cyclist in his dust.
 But there is a chance that some of this tension could stay with him.

 And then it begins to find its way out in all sorts of unfortunate ways.

 Maybe the next cyclist he comes to he isn't so courteous with.
 Maybe his pent up anger and frustration makes him a bit reckless.
 Perhaps he gets a bit too close to this next cyclist.
-Maybe he even clips him by accident with his wing mirror.
+Maybe he even clips him accidently with his wing mirror.

 Or he may not come across another cyclist.
 Phew!
 He speeds up and makes it home in record time!
 But he finds the kids even more irritable than normal tonight.
 He is short with his wife.